 Isaac Asimov was born in the village of Petrovichi, near Smolensk, Russia.
-His birth date is unknown: at the time, there were no birth records in the area and the confusion between the Jewish Celandar, the Julian one used in Russia before the revolution and the Gregorian one introduced after the revolution made that date uncertain.
-The reconstructions indicate that he was born between October 4, 1919 and January 2, 1920 and the latter date was adopted as his birthday.
+His birth date is unknown: at the time, there were no birth records in the area, and the confusion between the Jewish Calendar, the Julian one used in Russia before the revolution, and the Gregorian one introduced after the revolution made that date uncertain.
+The reconstructions indicate that he was born between October 4, 1919, and January 2, 1920, and the latter date was adopted as his birthday.

 Isaac Asimov’s writing career began in 1939, with the publication of the short story “Marooned off Vesta” in the magazine “Amazing Stories”.
 He soon became famous thanks to the first stories about positronic robots, which were followed in subsequent years by the ones that formed the then Foundation Trilogy.

 For a few years, Isaac Asimov alternated between his job as a college professor and as a writer.
 By the early 1950s, he was earning more as a writer so that activity became predominant.
 The science fiction market was changing after years in which works of this genre were published in specialized magazines.
 Asimov was one of the writers who first started publishing their novels as books, starting in 1950 with “Pebble in the Sky“, in some cases collecting previously written short stories.
 In addition to the Foundation stories, he wrote the novels that went on to expand what was called the Robot Cycle and the so-called Empire Cycle novels.
 In the 1980s, he started unifying the various cycles to include them in one great future history.